The Teach First NZ ProgrammeWhat attracts you to the Teach First NZ Programme?

 01 Summer Intensive

-The programme starts in November with the Summer Initial Intensive (SII), a cohesive and immersive intensive which weaves together whakawhanaungatanga, the Ako Mātātupu vision, and the Postgraduate Diploma of Teaching and Education Leadership qualification.
+The programme starts in November with the Summer Intensive, a cohesive and immersive intensive which weaves together whakawhanaungatanga, the Ako Mātātupu vision, and the Postgraduate Diploma of Teaching qualification.
 The aim is to provide a world-class experience which prepares you to meet the needs of your students, as well as to engage with key stakeholders.

 "It’s called an intensive for a reason - it’s intense!
 This really kickstarts the huge growth you go through on the programme, and it's the foundation for being able to serve the young people in front of you."